How to Change the Temperature Settings on a Vaillant ecoTEC Pro Combi Boiler.

 Adjusting your temperature settings is something any homeowner can do safely.
 But there are times when you should call a qualified Gas Safe registered engineer:

-If your boiler is displaying an error code or fault light, do not try to reset it repeatedly.
+If your boiler displays an error code or fault light, do not repeatedly try to reset it.
 Error codes are there for a reason, and repeatedly resetting can make underlying problems worse.
 Our post on resetting your boiler after a power cut explains the difference between a normal reset and a fault condition.

 If the boiler is making unusual noises, keeps losing pressure, has a hot water temperature that fluctuates wildly, or you smell gas, you should contact a professional immediately.
-DD Wilson offers boiler repair services across Liverpool, the Wirral, and the North West, and we can usually attend the same day for emergencies.
+DD Wilson offers boiler repair services across Liverpool, the Wirral, and the North West, and we can usually attend emergencies the same day.

 Watch Our Video Guide